 We only work with highly accredited tier three cloud data centre service providers such as Amazon Web Services and Google Cloud.
 Any data flows which use cloud services are compliant with NHS Digital’s standards for off-shoring and use of public cloud services.
 We also use our own highly secure NHS physical data centres in the Midlands, UK.

-Our key partner for technical delivery is a highly accredited NHS health informatics service which operates under a raft of recognised governance frameworks such as ISO27001:2017 Management of Email Systems, Cyber Essentials, IT Health Check and NHS Digital’s cybersecurity guidance (CareCERT Services).
+Our key partner for technical delivery is a highly accredited NHS health informatics service which operates under a raft of recognised governance frameworks such as ISO27001:2017, IT Health Check and NHS Digital’s DSPT and cyber security guidance (CareCERT Services).

 More detailed information about our safety and security approach can be found in the ChatHealth service specification, Data Privacy Impact Assessment (DPIA) and Record of Processing Activity (ROPA) which are available on request.
 See Adopt ChatHealth if you would like more information.